jakubl7545/latex-access/readme.md

 	* Many commands used to create a visually attractive document are either translated or ignored, often it is not necessary to see some formatting commands.
 	* A matrix browser feature to enable easier reading of larger matrices in LaTeX, see the description below.
 * Support for custom defined LaTeX commands.
-* An interface to the Windows screen reader Jaws.
+* Interfaces to the Windows screen-readers JAWS and NVDA.
 * Interfaces to BRLTTY and Emacspeak under Linux.
 	* When using BRLTTY, cursor routing keys on Braille displays are supported making navigation much simpler.

 ### The Matrix Browser
 As most refreshable braille displays are currently limited to one line, manipulating matrices (EG multiplication) simply by reading LaTeX source code poses a problem, as we often need to see elements in different rows of a matrix at the same time.
 For smaller matrices we can usually do this by memorising the matrix, however for larger matrices (usually 3 by 3 and above), this becomes impossible.
 Therefore we have developed a browser interface which greatly eases the stress involved in performing matrix operations.